matrix-org/matrix-spec-proposals/proposals/3725-content-warnings.md

 }
 ```

-The `type` field is required, and represents the general, machine-readable
+The `type` field is optional, and represents the general, machine-readable
 reason for the content warning.
 The following types are provided:

 - `m.spoiler` for spoilers